 It’s a win-win.

 Not every family is the same, but usually it’s nice to bring something to contribute to Christmas dinner.
 ‘Tis the season and all.
 Anyway, a bottle of wine or fizz is pretty traditional.
 Around Christmas there are usually some good deals on and it’s simple to just buy it and be done with it.

 However, if you’re on a shoestring there’re cheaper, and (potentially) more thoughtful options.
 Making something is always nice, whether it be a cake or a plate of cookies.
 It helps you out on the cost front, and people always appreciate effort.
 Even if your cookies taste as bad as mine.

 Another simple little idea is to pick up a few packets of chocolate coins.
 They’re usually around £1 each, and they can be a really nice touch just scattered across the Xmas table.
 People can help themselves to them over coffee, or with their dessert, and they add a little extra touch of decoration too.

 The ‘oh my god I forgot about my sister-in-law’ disaster

-This is something I can 100% relate to.
 If in doubt, edible gifts never let you down.
-I’m thinking wine, posh olive oil, nice chocolates, etc. You can grab them last minute from the supermarket, put a nice bow on them, and bob’s your uncle.
+Think wine, posh olive oil, nice chocolates, etc. You can grab them last minute from the supermarket, put a nice bow on them, and bob’s your uncle.

 Alternatively, they’ll always have something interesting in their festive aisles that'll be fitting to give someone you only see a few times a year.
 How about, scented candles, DVD’s, or maybe a Christmas puzzle or game that the whole family can enjoy on Christmas day!
 Crisis averted.